Orange-OpenSource/Orange-Boosted-Bootstrap/site/content/docs/5.1/components/orange-footer.md

 In the meantime, some examples have been developed in the [footers examples section]({{< docsref "/examples/footers" >}}) by using mostly Boosted utilities and our Collapse JavaScript plugin.

-Even if the padding applied here is not that responsive and that everything is not perfectly respecting the design guidelines, it will help you while waiting for the component's delivery.
+Total responsiveness is not implemented and design guidelines are not perfectly respected but it can help you while waiting for the component's delivery.
 {{< /callout >}}

 {{< callout info >}}